Canyons 100k Endurance Run

 Canyons 100k is absolutely a difficult course.
 In the alternate route that we ran this year, we still managed 16,000 feet of elevation gain and about just as much elevation loss.
 Outside of the steep climbs and descents, the trail is not too technical.
 However, you will still encounter some sections where footing is challenging.

-Overall, yes I would say the Canyons 100k is well organized event.
+Overall, yes, I would say the Canyons 100k is a well-organized event.

-This year the race was a Western States 100 Golden Ticket event, so yes the field was very strong.
-I believe most years you can expect a pretty fast field as many runners use this race as a training race for bigger plans ahead.
+This year the race was a Western States 100 Golden Ticket event, so yes, the field was solid.
+I believe most years; you can expect a pretty fast field as many runners use this race as a training race for bigger plans ahead.